HenriqueArtur/Like-This-Movie/README.md

 ## 💡 User Interface and User Experience

-The project incorporates [Material Design](https://m3.material.io/) guidelines to create an intuitive and visually appealing interface for users.
+The project incorporates _some_ [Material Design](https://m3.material.io/) guidelines to create an intuitive and visually appealing interface for users.
 Material Design is a design language developed by Google that focuses on creating a consistent and unified user experience across different platforms and devices.

 By following Material Design principles, the project aims to provide the following benefits: